intel/xpumanager/doc/CLI_user_guide.md

   -g,--group                  The group ID to query
 ```

-List the GPU device aggregrated statistics that are collected by XPU Manager
+List the GPU device aggregated statistics that are collected by XPU Manager
 ```
 ./xpumcli stats -d 0 +------------------------------+-------------------------------------------------------------------+